mcjelewis/CanvasAPI/canvasAPI-python/import-outcomes/README.md

 ##################################################
 This code is used to upload new outcomes into Canvas at an account level.
 Data from an uploaded csv file is used to add a new outcome group if needed, as well as update or add the settings for an outcome.
 Only one rating scale can be used for each file being uploaded.

-This is a heavily modified version of kajiagga' outcome importer (https://github.com/kajigga/canvas-contrib/tree/master/API_Examples/import_outcomes/python).
+This is a heavily modified version of kajiagga's [outcome importer](#https://github.com/kajigga/canvas-contrib/tree/master/API_Examples/import_outcomes/python).
 Kept the access to csv files through kajiagga's functions, rewrote most of the logic on process for searching, adding, updating outcomes modifided the kajiagga csv file: added columns for account_id and outcome group vendor, renamed other fields and removed parent_id field

 ##################################################
 ## CSV FILE